soritchie/one-click-hugo-cms/site/content/post/steps-to-getting-your-netlify-website-up-and-running.md

 image: img/cyber_thumb.jpg
 ---
 # Why I did this
 I have been burned with Wordpress before.
-Hard to keep secure, loads and loads of packages and dependencies to keep up to date, template system pretty flaky.
+Hard to keep secure, lots of packages and dependencies to keep up to date, template system pretty hard to tweak quickly.

 ## Step 1
 Go to NetlifyCMS and pick a starter package.
 I chose Hugo.